dosoudil/maven-repository-builder/README.md

       -l LOGLEVEL, --loglevel=LOGLEVEL
                             Set the level of log output.
 Can be set to debug, info, warning, error, or critical
+      -L LOGFILE, --logfile=LOGFILE
+                            Set the file in which the log output should be written.
       -u URL, --url=URL     URL of the remote repository to use for comparison